Light blue and gray curved divider graphic used in Mohajer Law Firm website layout sections

 What Is A Domestic Violence Restraining Order?

 DVRO stands for a domestic violence restraining order.
 A California court may issue these orders when someone is accusing a family member or significant other of domestic violence.
 Despite seemingly being necessary to a serious related domestic violence situation, DVROs can be a strategic measure to set forth future court orders.
-In other words, the allegation is usually the real thing that someone may want stamped on your record.
+In other words, the allegation itself is usually the real mark that someone may want permanently stamped on your record.
+To combat these aggressive tactics, speaking with a dedicated restraining order lawyer in Arcadia is crucial to defending your reputation.
 For this reason, if you obtain a DVRO, it’s vital to know what you are dealing with.
 You will need an experienced attorney on your side.
 Choosing the Right Attorney It can be stressful dealing with a DVRO, especially when the related allegations are unsubstantiated.
 One of the most critical aspects of being served a DVRO is choosing the right attorney.
 You want an attorney who is experienced and knowledgeable about the law.
 One who has direct experience and time spent in the court systems.
 That way, they will know and consider which judicial officer has your case, whether a judge or a commissioner.
 This is important because every judge and commissioner rules on matters differently.
 When your attorney understands the judicial officer and their history with related domestic violence cases, they can better direct your case and advise you of the best courses of action.
 Preparing for a DVRO Court Case To prepare yourself for a DVRO, especially if children are involved, it’s essential to ensure no orders are granted for the alleged victim.
 This is particularly true if the allegations are unfounded.
 Unfortunately, it’s not uncommon for clients to come to an attorney with a DVRO that accuses them of molestation of a child, abuse of a partner or ex-spouse, allegations of verbal abuse, or things of this nature.
-In these situations, you may feel frightened about what can happen.
-Indeed, things can become extremely messy if you do not conduct yourself well or make good decisions about your attorney after being served a DVRO.
+In these situations, you may understandably feel frightened about what could happen.
+Because matters of custody are highly sensitive, an aggressive child custody attorney in Arcadia can help protect your parental rights.
+Indeed, things can become extremely messy if you do not conduct yourself well or make sound decisions regarding your legal representation after being served.
 Again, it would be best if you had an attorney who can protect your rights so that you can look after what’s important in your life — your kids.
 Have you recently been served with a DVRO?
 Contact us today.
 Being served with a domestic violence restraining order can be a scary and intimidating experience.
 You may not know where to turn or what your following actions should be.
 With the right attorney on your side, you can better understand the allegations against you and act accordingly.
 When these allegations are unfounded, a firm attorney can help you fight them and win your case.
 Give our office a call today.
-Our doors are always open, and we would be happy to sit down and speak with you specifically about your case.
-Contact Mohajer Law Firm, APC, for a free consultation. [yotuwp type=”videos” id=”6OwNy7hXkkU” ]
+Our doors are always open, and we would be happy to sit down and speak with you specifically about the details of your situation.
+Contact Mohajer Law Firm, APC for a free initial consultation. [yotuwp type=”videos” id=”6OwNy7hXkkU” ]

 Continue Reading What Is A Domestic Violence Restraining Order?